 The Company's issuance activities expose it to financial and operational risks, which are managed by the Board of Directors, using the Firm's risk management framework.
-The Board of Directors monitors the Company's financial and operational risks and has responsibility for ensuring effective risk management and control.
-Further details on the financial risks of the Company are set out in note 17 to the financial statements.
+The Board of Directors monitors the Company's financial and operational risks and has responsibility for ensuring effective risk management and control (refer note 17).